Aaron Robinson (composer): Personal background

 Robinson attended Medomak Valley High School in Waldoboro, Maine.
 At 16 years of age—a self-taught musician who never took piano lessons—he became the organist at both the Broad Cove Community Church in Cushing and the Friendship United Methodist Church.
 By his late teens, he was creating, performing and producing concerts and theatrical productions, including the musical Moody Blue for which he wrote both the music and lyrics.
-According to a 2013 interview, Robinson studied composition and piano performance at the Boston Conservatory of Music with composer John Adams and Lawrence Thomas Bell, as well as film scoring with John Williams at the Berklee School of Music; but chose not to graduate with a degree.
-Instead, Robinson "went out and lived the life of music," as he said in a 2017 interview.
+According to a 2013 interview, Robinson studied composition and piano performance at the Boston Conservatory of Music with composers John Adams and Larry Thomas Bell, as well as film scoring with John Williams at the Berklee School of Music; but chose not to graduate with a degree.
+Instead, he "went out and lived the life of music," as he said in a 2017 interview.
 In 2001, he became organist and choirmaster for "Music at Immanuel" at the Immanuel Baptist Church in Portland, Maine.

-In 2009, he retired from public performing due to illness.
+In 2009, Robinson retired from public performing due to illness.
 During which time Robinson wrote the memoir, Does God Sing – A Musical Journey.
-It reached No. 5 on the Barnes & Nobles best-sellers non-fiction paperback list for March 2013.
+It reached No. 5 on the Barnes & Noble best-sellers non-fiction paperback list for March 2013.

-Robinson lives on the coast of Maine with his wife and son.
+Robinson lives on the coast of Maine.